-The collector, notifier, external server, and internal server all have log level WARNING as default.
+The collector, notifier, and API-server all have log level WARNING as default.
 This can be overridden by setting an environment variable to DEBUG, INFO, WARNING, ERROR or CRITICAL.

 Component Log level environment variable

 Collector COLLECTOR_LOG_LEVEL

-External server EXTERNAL_SERVER_LOG_LEVEL

-Internal server INTERNAL_SERVER_LOG_LEVEL
+API-server API_SERVER_LOG_LEVEL

 Notifier NOTIFIER_LOG_LEVEL